SergPerep/bonfire/docs/math.md

 ### 3. El. reduction energy tax `vermindering energiebelasting`

+The government sets energy tax, that makes energy more expensive, to force people to save energy.
+But for electricity it also provides tax reduction.

+The size of tax reduction depends on a year when your contract starts.
+For 2022 it is € 824,77.
 ```javascript
 const elVerminEnergBelasting = -2.259650; // €/day
 const elVerminEnergBelastingPerJaar = elVerminEnergBelasting * 365;